NZRB undergoes business transformation with Spark Digital

 Tim Miles, Spark Digital CEO, says, “Spark Digital works closely with many customers who are transitioning from a traditional IT services model to a new cloud-based model.

 “This type of end-to-end solution instantly brings a business closer to where its customers are interacting with each other.
-In this case Spark Digital will be providing cloud services from New Zealand’s highest specification connected data centre located in Takanini.”
+In this case Spark Digital will be providing cloud services from New Zealand’s highest specification connected data center located in Takanini.”

 He says, “We are looking forward to building a long-term relationship with NZRB, and the first step is to work closely to establish robust end-to-end processes, systems and integration to support their transformation.”